wthorp/gosh/README.md

  - rmdir : remove a directory
  - set : save text as a variable

-You can register custom functions with Gosh:
+It's easy to add your own:
 ```
 var _ = gosh.Register(helloWorld)
 ```
-Alternatively, gosh.Cmd() can registers anoymous functions or existing functions using custom names:
+You can also anoymous functions, 3rd party code, or set custom names:
 ```
 var _ = gosh.Cmd("helloWorld", func(who string) { ... })
 ```